Catalog of articles about sports and healthy lifestyle. Is field hockey an Olympic sport or not?

 Hockey is played by two teams of 11 players.
 The goal of the game is to drive the ball into the opponent's goal.
 The team that scores more goals in two 35-minute halves wins.

-Players, excluding the goalkeeper, may only hit the ball with sticks and may be penalized for playing with their feet or other parts of the body.
-Wooden hook sticks must be flat on one side and rounded on the other.
-Players may only hit the ball with the flat side.
-The goalkeeper may use any part of the body to protect the goal from the ball while he (she) is in the goalkeeper's area.
+Players, excluding the goalkeeper, may only hit the ball with their sticks and may be penalized for playing with their feet or other parts of the body.
+Wooden hook-shaped putters should be flat on one side and rounded on the other.
+Players can only hit the ball with the flat side.
+The goalkeeper can use any part of his body to protect the goal from the ball while he/she is in the goal area.

 Dangerous game.

-Since the hockey ball weighs 156-163 g and 224-235 mm in diameter, and the sticks themselves can be dangerous, players are not allowed to lift the sticks above their heads and use them, creating conditions for a dangerous game.
-Most importantly, athletes should not send the ball into the air, except in scoring situations.
-The level of danger for each ball that has risen above the ground is determined by the official referees.
+Since a hockey ball weighs 156-163 g and 224-235 mm in diameter, and the sticks themselves can be dangerous, players do not have the right to lift the sticks above their heads and use them, creating conditions for dangerous play.
+The main thing is that athletes should not send the ball into the air, except in scoring situations.
+The level of danger for each ball raised above the ground is determined by the official referees.

-Unlike many other sports, in field hockey, players cannot use their body or stick to defend or obstruct other players from hitting the ball.
-By doing so or by physically interfering with other players, the athlete is breaking the rules.
+Unlike many other sports, in field hockey, players cannot use their body or stick to protect or prevent other players from hitting the ball.
+By doing so or physically interfering with other players, the athlete is breaking the rules.

 Other rules.

-• if the goalkeeper lies down on the ball, this is considered a violation;
+• if the goalkeeper lies down on the ball, it is considered a foul;

-• in case of intentional attack, misbehavior or dangerous play, the athlete may be warned with a green card, penalized with a yellow card for five minutes or sent off with a red card;
+• in case of a deliberate attack, bad behavior or dangerous play, the athlete may be warned with a green card, penalized by being sent off the field for five minutes with a yellow card, or sent off with a red card;

-• a player warned by a yellow card may later return to the game;
+• a player warned with a yellow card may later return to the game;

-• The game is controlled by two referees, one in each half of the field.
+• the game is controlled by two referees, one on each half of the field.

 Field.

-The ice hockey field measures 91.4 meters long and 55 meters wide. central line divides it into two parts.
-At each end of the field there is an arc extending 14.6 m from the goal and denoting an area called the "scoring zone".
+The dimensions of the hockey field are 91.4 m long and 55 m wide.
+Central line divides it into two parts.
+At each end of the field there is an arc extending 14.6 m from the goal and marking an area called the "goal zone".
 The gate is 3.66m wide and 2.14m high.

 Qualification.

-The current Olympic champion and the host country team are automatically included in the competition.
-The remaining participants qualify according to the results of the qualifying regional competitions.
+The reigning Olympic champion and the host country's team are automatically included in the competition.
+The remaining participants qualify based on the results of qualifying regional competitions.
 One team each from Europe, America, Africa, Asia and Oceania.
-The remaining teams qualify based on the results of the Olympic Qualifiers.
+The remaining teams qualify based on the results of the Olympic qualifying competitions.

-Field hockey competitions at the Summer Olympics first appeared at the 1908 Summer Olympics in London and since then have been included in the program of every subsequent Games, except for the 1912 Games and the 1924 Games.
+Field hockey competitions at the Summer Olympics first appeared at the 1908 Summer Olympics in London and have since been included in the program of every subsequent Games, except the 1912 Games and the 1924 Games.
 Initially, the competition was men's, the women's tournament appeared at the 1980 Summer Olympics in Moscow.

-Field hockey- summer Olympic sport, one of the most popular types of hockey.
+Field hockey is a summer Olympic sport, one of the most popular types of hockey.
 The competition is organized by the International Field Hockey Federation (Federation Intenationale de Hockey, FIH).

-There is a variety of indoor field hockey - indoor hockey, which is considered a separate sport, and differs not only in coverage, but also in the smaller size of the site and the number of players in each team.
+There is a type of indoor field hockey - indoor hockey, which is considered a separate sport and is distinguished not only by its surface, but also by the smaller size of the site and the number of players on each team.

 Field hockey is very popular in Great Britain and former British possessions - India, Pakistan, Australia.
-In the US and Canada, this sport is popular among girls in colleges and universities.
-It is known that games similar to field hockey were played in ancient Egypt, ancient Greece, the Aztecs and the ancient Japanese even before the new era.
-The modern rules of the game were developed in Great Britain at the end of the 19th century.
+In the US and Canada, the sport is popular among girls in colleges and universities.
+It is known that games similar to field hockey were played in Ancient Egypt, Ancient Greece, the Aztecs and the ancient Japanese even before the new era.
+Modern rules of the game were developed in Great Britain at the end of the 19th century.
 Since then, there have been only minor rule changes.

-The first World Cup was held in 1971.
+The first World Championship was held in 1971.
 Field hockey is an Olympic sport.
-Among men's teams at the Olympics, competitions have been held since 1908 (with a break in 1912 and 1924), among women - only since 1980.
+Among men's teams at the Olympics, competitions have been held since 1908 (with a break in 1912 and 1924), among women's teams - only since 1980.

 The World Field Hockey Championships have been held regularly since the 1970s.

 In the USSR, field hockey began to develop in the mid-1960s.
-In 1967, the Field Hockey Federation was created, and in 1970 it became part of the International Federation.
-Field hockey in our country was less popular than its winter variants - ice hockey and bandy.
-The only time Soviet players were successful at the Olympics was in 1980 in Moscow, when the women's and men's teams each won bronze medals.
-After the collapse of the USSR, field hockey in Russia is in crisis.
-The teams from Spain, the Netherlands, Australia, India and Pakistan have the greatest successes.
-As with all forms of hockey, players use sticks.
-The goal of the game is to drive the ball into the opponent's goal with a stick.
-Touching the ball with the hands or feet of any player other than the goalkeeper is prohibited.
-On the feet of the players - ordinary sports shoes.
+In 1967, the Field Hockey Federation was created, and in 1970 it joined the International Federation.
+Field hockey in our country was less popular than its winter versions - ice hockey and bandy.
+The only time Soviet players achieved success at the Olympic Games was in 1980 in Moscow, when the women's and men's teams each won a bronze medal.
+Since the collapse of the USSR, field hockey in Russia has been in crisis.
+The greatest successes were achieved by the teams of Spain, the Netherlands, Australia, India and Pakistan.
+As in all forms of hockey, players use sticks.
+The goal of the game is to drive the ball into the opponent's goal using a stick.
+It is prohibited for any players other than the goalkeeper to touch the ball with their hands or feet.
+The players wear regular sports shoes.
 All over the world they play on artificial turf.

 The team that scores more goals during the game than the opponent wins.
-In case of a tie, a draw is declared (in some tournaments, extra time may apply, and at the end of it - a penalty kick).
-But there is such a league in Europe EHL (European Hockey League) in this league the best teams from all over Europe participate, and here the rules are significantly changed.
-1) usually in field hockey the cards are distributed as follows: A) for a minor violation of the rules, the referee shows the player a green warning card, and in the EHL a green card is a removal from the field of the player who violated the rules for 2 minutes.
-B) in regular field hockey championships, a yellow card is a removal of a player from the field for 2-5 minutes at the discretion of the referees, and depending on the magnitude of the violations, and in the EHL 5-10 minutes.
-C) a red card in both regular championships and in the EHL is a suspension until the end of the game, and subsequent matches may be missed - depending on the violations.
+If the score is equal, a draw is declared (in some tournaments, extra time may be used, and at the end of it, a penalty).
+But there is such a league in Europe EHL (European Hockey League) in this league the best teams from all over Europe participate, and here the rules have changed significantly.
+1) usually in field hockey the cards are distributed as follows: A) for a minor violation of the rules, the referee shows the player a green warning card, and in the EHL, a green card is the removal from the field of the player who violated the rules for 2 minutes.
+B) in regular field hockey championships, a yellow card is the removal of a player from the field for 2-5 minutes at the discretion of the judges, and depending on the size of the violations, and in the EHL 5-10 minutes.
+C) a red card both in regular championships and in the EHL is a removal for the rest of the game, and it is possible to miss subsequent matches - depending on the violations.

 The game involves two opposing teams of 11 people.
 The game lasts for 70 minutes - two halves of 35 minutes each with a break of 10 minutes.

-In ordinary field hockey championships, the match time, as already mentioned, is 2 halves of 35 minutes, and in the EHL 4 halves of 17 minutes 30 seconds with a break between halves of 5 minutes.
+In regular field hockey championships, the match time, as already mentioned, is 2 halves of 35 minutes, and in the EHL there are 4 halves of 17 minutes 30 seconds with breaks between halves of 5 minutes.